Sins (Let Me In)

-"Sins (Let Me In)" is a song written and performed by American singer and rapper Kanii, released on September 8, 2023 through Warner Records.
+"Sins (Let Me In)" is a song by American singer and rapper Kanii, released on September 8, 2023, by Warner Records.
+The song was written by Kanii, with production handled by DarillisBeats and Lunas.
+It is an R&B song driven by bass, incorporating elements of EDM and 808 drums into its mix.
 The song garnered mass popularity throughout TikTok and other social media.
-The track was later included in his fourth extended play (EP) It Was Nice Knowing U (2024).
+The track was later included in his sixth extended play (EP) It Was Nice Knowing U (2024).

-Background
+Background and release

-After "Attachment" garnered mass popularity throughout TikTok and other social media leading to him signing with Warner Records, Kanii took advance of this success and released "Sins (Let Me In)".
-A remix of the song was later released with an additional feature from Trippie Redd.
+In August 2022, Kanii released his breakout single "Attachment", which later garnered mass popularity throughout TikTok and other social medias, and got him a record deal with Warner Records.
+He would released "Sins (Let Me In)" as a follow-up to "capitalize" on this newfound success.
+A remix of "Sins (Let Me In)" was later released on October 27, 2023, with a feature from Trippie Redd.

-Reception
+Critical reception

-Katherine St. Asaph of Stereogum had said the song was allusive to the musical styles of The Weeknd and Dawn Richard.
+Writing for Stereogum, Katherine St. Asaph had said the song was allusive to the musical styles of Canadian singer The Weeknd and American R&B singer Dawn Richard.
+HotNewHipHop's Gabriel Bras Nevares wrote that the song was "nothing too remarkable", compared to "the innovation on display in the production".
+Jason Lipshutz of Billboard had said Trippie Redd brought out "its bleary-eyed, melodic bounce".
+Lipshutz felt the song was "a match made in heaven".